hotdang-ca/go-rest-api/README.md

 ## How to Use?
 `GET /`: Version number

-`GET /people`: List in-memory array of people
+`GET /people`: List in-memory slice of people

 `GET /people/{id}`: List specific person